Canals and Locks

 Flood locks protect the upstream end of the cut in the case of a longer cut circumvention around the stretch or river.

 Longer cuts create a greater difference in the water level of the river between the beginning of the cut and the end of the cut.
-This allows more locks in its length making the cut, with this effect, a canal.
+This allows more locks in its length making the cut, in effect, a canal.

 Canal use

-Still today construction techniques improve, and engineers find more ways to cut through and across barriers.
-Cuttings, long tunnels, embankments or aqueducts and technical devices like boat lifts or inclined planes are constantly improving.
-Locks are essential today in the most modern waterways where navigation is necessary.
+Construction techniques improve to this day.
+Engineers find more ways to cut through and across barriers.
+Cuttings, long tunnels, embankments, or aqueducts and technical devices like boat lifts or inclined planes improve constantly.
+Locks are essential in the most modern waterways.
 They continue to be built as a waterway solution between bodies of water and land.